apify/crawlee/docs/typedefs/SocialHandles.md

 <a name="SocialHandles"></a>

-Representaiton of social handles parsed from a HTML page.
+Representation of social handles parsed from a HTML page.

 The object has the following structure: